Dark373/F1-2024-Theme/README.md

 ## APPLY A CATEGORY TO YOUR SEASON
 (see image)

+Step 1: Create a category

+Step 2: Apply category to the season

 Color#1 -> Dictates the main colour of renders.

 Color#2 -> Dictates the main color of the white (default) bar for P1.